nicodoggie/bastion-falls/site/content/locations/senera/_index.md

 - Rannek System (from "ran-nek" - "stone-water")
   - Network of smaller rivers and streams
-  - Originates from limestone springs in western foothills
+  - Originates from limestone springs and karsts in the western foothills
   - Creates branching delta system in coastal plains
   - Natural irrigation channels through farming regions
   - Known for: